lun0522/lighter/README.md

 to render one rectangle for each digit, but the digits and the number of digits may always change, so we can take advantage of this buffer.

-These two buffers are usually managed by high-level wrappers (model renderer and text renderer), and the user may not need to directly instantiate them.
+These two buffers are usually managed by high-level wrappers (*i.e.* model renderer and text renderer), and the user may not need to directly instantiate them.

 #### 3.2.1.3 **PerInstanceBuffer**